 How to choose the right wardrobe for your room

 Wardrobe selection can be challenging.
-After all, you need to find the right balance of style and functionality between your wardrobe and the rest of your bedroom furniture.
+You need to figure out your bedroom storage solutions while finding the right balance of style and functionality between your closet and the rest of your bedroom furniture.
 Check out our guide to choosing the right wardrobe to help you make the right choice.

 Step 1: Take your pick